 What bad meetings reveal about your culture

-I manage four markets across the upper Midwest.
-When I took over, I inherited a meeting cadence that had seven recurring meetings a week.
-Seven.
+Early in my current role, I walked into a meeting cadence that had multiple recurring weekly meetings built into the calendar.
 My team was spending more time talking about work than doing it.

-I cut it to three.
-Monday morning alignment, Wednesday pipeline review, Friday wrap-up.
-Everything else happens through direct communication.
-Slack messages, phone calls, a quick walk to someone’s desk.
+I cut it significantly: a Monday morning alignment, a midweek pipeline review, and a Friday wrap-up.
+Everything else happens through direct communication, messages, phone calls, a quick walk to someone’s desk.

 The pushback was immediate.
 “But how will we stay aligned?”
 We stay aligned by trusting each other to do our jobs and speaking up when something’s off.
 That’s what adults do.